How To Reduce Your Business Expenses

 5. Reduce Energy Use

 You can reduce your energy use by turning off lights and equipment that is not in use.
-Get a thermostat that has a timer that will adjust the temperature during times no one is around and therefore save on energy bills.
+Get a thermostat with a timer that will adjust the temperature during times no one is around and therefore save on energy bills.
 Furthermore, turn off computers at night if they are idle.

 6. Evaluate Your Advertising Costs